Salwa Bughaighis: International reactions

 The US Ambassador to Libya, Deborah Jones, said the killing was "heartbreaking".
 British ambassador Michael Aron tweeted "devastated about horrific murder" and called Bugaighis a "leading light of the 17 February revolution and human rights champion".
 US National Security Advisor Susan Rice, reflecting on meeting Bugaighis, said "I was deeply impressed by her courage, leadership and dedication to building a peaceful, democratic Libya where the rights and freedoms of all Libyan women and men are respected and protected."

 Personal life

-Her family is known for its diversity.
-She had a brother affiliated in the Muslim Brotherhood-affiliated Justice and Construction Party.
+Her family is known for its diversity and progressiveness.
 She had three sons.
 Her cousins are Laila Bugaighis, a Libyan physician and women's rights activist and Wafa Bughaighis, a peace and education activist and the former Libyan ambassador to the United States.